Student cards and secured cards are good options for first-time cardholders, but both have pros and cons. Here’s how to decide between them.

 - Others make you ask.
 And some require that you apply for one of their unsecured cards and close the secured account to regain your deposit.

-- What’s required to retrieve your deposit when the time comes – and how long does that take?
+- What’s required to retrieve your deposit when the time comes, and how long does that take?
+Issuers’ rules may differ so it’s important you know this information before you sign up.

 - How quickly can you increase your credit limit?
 For example, the Capital One Platinum Secured Credit Card gives you access to a higher credit line after making your first five payments on time.

 - How easy it is to turn your secured card into an unsecured card?
-For example, after eight months, the Discover it® Secured card reviews the account monthly to see if it qualifies for transition to an unsecured account.
+For example, starting at seven months, the Discover it® Secured Credit Card automatically reviews the account monthly to see if it qualifies for a transition to an unsecured line of credit.
 If it does, you simply get back the deposit and keep the same card and account.

 Remember: Your first card is a keeper